Before you leave home or shop on-line:

 Think about what kind of design you might like.
 Quilts fall into 3 categories: pieced, applique and whole cloth.

 Pieced quilts – designs are made by cutting pieces of different fabrics to be sewn together to make the design.
 For example: Log Cabin, Double Wedding Ring, 9 Patch etc.

 Applique quilts – design pieces are cut out and hand sewn to a larger piece of fabric, or “applied” to the fabric.
 The designs are usually floral, possibly with birds or hearts.
 For example: Spring Basket, Heart Bouquet, and Heart of Roses.

 Whole cloth quilts – this quilt is one “whole” piece of fabric, cut only for the size of the bed (queen, king, etc.) It is intricately hand quilted with feathers, cables, diamonds, birds and hearts.
 This requires a Master hand quilter.
 For example: Heirloom, Hershey, and Pineapple etc.

 After all this has been taken into consideration and you have found THE quilt, examine the quality of the workmanship.
 The quilting stitches should be small and consistent in length and should look the same on the top as on the back.
 The seams should not be loose and the fabrics should be of good to best quality.

-We would love to assist you in selecting the PERFECT quilt, so stop in or browse our on-line store and let us know how we can help!
+We would love to assist you in selecting the PERFECT quilt, so stop in or browse our on-line store, or email us at firstname.lastname@example.org and let us know how we can help!

 The Staff at The Quilt Shop at Miller’s